lftraining/lfs482-labs/lab-09-ha-mode/README.md

 - `replicaCount`: Number of replicas for the SPIRE Server, ensuring high availability.
 This is set to 2 for our purposes.
 - `ca_subject`: Contains the CA subject information for generating self-signed certificates.
   - `country`: CA country name, set to UK for the Coastal Containers HQ.
-  - `organization`: CA organization name, set to Coastal Containers Ltd. for our scenario.
+  - `organization`: CA organization name, set to CoastalContainers for our scenario.
-  - `common_name`: CA common name, set to `coastal-containers.example` for our scenario setup.
+  - `common_name`: CA common name, set to `Coastal Containers Ltd` for our scenario setup.

 **DataStore Configuration:**